pascalpepe/bootstrap-webpack-template/README.md

    npm run build
    ```

+5. Open `index.html` in your favorite browser to view a minimal page.
+6. Start adding your own scripts and styles in `src/`.

 ## Scripts

 The following npm scripts are available:

-* `build` - Build the project in production mode.
+* `build` - Build the project in development mode.
-* `build:dev` - Build the project in development mode.
+* `build:prod` - Build the project in production mode.
-* `watch` - Watch all files for changes and automatically run the production
+* `watch` - Watch all files for changes and automatically rebuild when needed.
-  build when needed.
-* `watch:dev` - Same as `watch`, but in development mode.
+* `watch:prod` - Same as `watch`, but in production mode.

 ## Configuration

 The entry points are `src/index.js` for scripts and `src/styles.scss` for
 styles.
-You can select plugins individually in both files.
+You can select components individually in both files.

 The output will be saved in `dist/`.